-4.5 – If dispatch should be delayed due to circumstances for which we are not responsible the risk passes to the customer when notice of readiness for dispatch is given and we will store the goods at the customer’s expense; for storing the goods we will charge per month the costs actually incurred at a minimum of 0.5% of the invoice value of the delivery stored; the customer will be free at all times to collect the delivered goods at its own risk and expense.
+4.5 – If dispatch should be delayed due to circumstances for which we are not responsible the risk passes to the customer when notice of readiness for dispatch is given and we will store the goods at the customer’s expense; for storing the goods we will charge per month the costs actually incurred at a minimum of 0.5% of the net invoice value of the delivery stored; the customer will be free during our operation hours to collect the delivered goods at its own risk and expense.

 5. Modifications required by the customer and force majeure

 5.1 – The delivery period may be reasonably extended in the event of modifications being required by the customer and accepted by us or on the occurrence of force majeure, especially unforeseen and unavoidable events for which we are not responsible (e.g. lawful strikes or lockouts, breakdowns, problems in obtaining materials or energy supplies, transport delays, shortages of labour, energy or raw materials, official measures and difficulties in obtaining consents, especially import and export licences).
-This applies even if the obstacles occur at one of our own suppliers without blame attaching to us or to our own supplier or during an existing period of default.
+This applies even if the obstacles occur at one of our own suppliers without blame.

 5.2 – Both parties have the right to cancel in so far as the problem resulting from force majeure is not purely temporary.
 Claims in damages are excluded in the absence of blame in the cases set out in clause 5.1.
 We will inform the customer of the beginning and ending of the force majeure as soon as possible.